 M32 / M20 Gearbox Information / Repairs / Rebuilds / Upgrades

-- When applying the accelerator in 5th or 6th gear, the gearstick ‘twitches’ in comparison to 3rd and 4th, which won’t twitch (although in rare cases there can also be twitching in these lower gears)
+- When applying the accelerator in 5th or 6th gear, the gearstick ‘twitches’ in comparison to 3rd and 4th (although in rare cases there can also be twitching in these gears due to different bearing issue)

-- Specifically with the Corsas, when turning right at 30mph+ you get what is best described as like a disc rubbing noise
+- Specifically on Corsa, Punto and Mito models; when turning right at 30mph+ you get what is best described as like a disc rubbing noise

 The gearbox problem which results in all of the above symptoms is a result of one bearing – specifically the bearing on top of 6th gear.
 The bearing rollers wear, which causes the movement in the gearstick, which is causing the internal gear shafts to ‘float’, and the whining is caused by pits in the bearings, which can be seen in the image below.
 (Click to enlarge)

-It is also quite common to get a constant whine in all gears, regardless of whether the clutch is engaged or disengaged, and which intensifies with speed.
+It is also quite common to get a constant whine in all gears from 20-30mph onwards, regardless of whether the clutch is engaged or disengaged, and which intensifies with speed.
 Often misdiagnosed as differential bearings, this is caused by pitted pinion bearings which can be seen on inner and outer races below.

 The 2010-2012 gearboxes have seen more issues with pitted pinion bearings than earlier versions – this is due to GM changing the bearings to FAG and NGBC, as opposed to the earlier Timken bearings.